what-is-the-sudo-command

 root ALL=(ALL) ALL

 As the comment explains, this line allows the root user to run any commands (we will ignore the “anywhere” part in this tutorial).
+We will just focus on you working on your local Linux system.

 %admin ALL=(ALL) NOPASSWD: ALL

-User Host = (Runas) Commands
+User Host=(Runas) Commands

-It basically means that User can run Commands as the user Runas on Host.
+This syntax means that User can run Commands as the user Runas on Host.

 We will ignore the Host part and look at the rest of the line:

 • Runas: it’s optional and if omitted the user will only be permitted to run the commands as root.
 If you want to allow the user to run the commands as user myuser and group mygroup this value becomes (myuser:mygroup).
-We will omit it in this example.

 • Commands: a comma-separated list of commands, where each command is the full path to an executable.
-We will only use one command in this example.
+We will use one command in this example.

-[root@ip-172-1-2-3]$ useradd codefather
+[root@ip-172-1-2-3]$ useradd codefathertech

 /bin/cat /var/log/messages

-[codefather@ip-172-1-2-3 ~]$ sudo /bin/cat /var/log/messages
+[codefathertech@ip-172-1-2-3 ~]$ sudo /bin/cat /var/log/messages

 We trust you have received the usual lecture from the local System